 This course covers the ABB robotic controller and welder.
 The focus will be on weld safety, ABB program language, and robot operation.
 Labs will include creating programs, editing programs, controlling motion, and performing welds.
 American Welding Society (AWS) visual acceptance criteria will be used to evaluate welds.
-(Prerequisites: WELD 1034; Co-requisites: WELD 2006, WELD 2100, WELD 2110, WELD 2120, WELD 2130, and WELD 2150) (1 credit lecture/2 credits lab)
+(Prerequisites: Must be accepted into the one of the following programs: Robotic and Laser Welding AAS or certificate; Co-requisites: WELD 2006, WELD 2100, WELD 2110, WELD 2120, WELD 2130, and WELD 2150) (1 credit lecture/2 credits lab)